mikaelvesavuori/minibook-better-apis/quality/clean-architecture.md

 To keep it short here, I'll just refer to [Robert Martin's original post on clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Clean architecture for the rest of us](https://pusher.com/tutorials/clean-architecture-introduction/) for more details.
 Also, see [Khalil Stemmler's article on how CA and DDD intersect](https://khalilstemmler.com/articles/software-design-architecture/domain-driven-design-vs-clean-architecture/) if that floats your boat.
 {% endhint %}

-Clean architecture isn't a revolutionary concept: it's just the best and most logical realization (I feel) so far for questions around code organization that has lingered for decades.
+Clean architecture isn't a revolutionary concept: it's just the best and most logical realization (I feel) so far for questions around code organization that have lingered for decades.